espenmn/medialog.iconpicker/README.rst

 - Helper view to load the selected fonts/icons: /@@fontload
 - A view to load the icons: <tal:icons tal:replace="structure item/iconfield/@@iconload" />
 - A simple example view: http:/site/folder/@@iconview

+If you add the colorpicker behavior, you can choose color of the icon

 Control panel